torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 0: Won't show all CPUs backtraces when a hung task is detected.
 This is the default behavior.

-1: Will non-maskably interrupt all CPUs and dump their backtraces when a hung task is detected.
+1: Will analn-maskably interrupt all CPUs and dump their backtraces when a hung task is detected.